-- What are giants, supergiants, and white dwarfs? - All stars become larger and redder after core hydrogen burning is exhausted: giants and supergiants. - Most stars end up as tiny white dwarfs after fusion has ceased. - Why do the properties of some stars vary? - Some stars fail to achieve balance between power generated in the core and power radiated from the surface.
+- What are giants, supergiants, and white dwarfs? - All stars become larger and redder after core hydrogen burning is exhausted: giants and supergiants. - Most stars end up as tiny white dwarfs after fusion has ceased. - Why does the brightness of some stars vary? - Some stars fail to achieve balance between power generated in the core and power radiated from the surface.